 A video presentation by Malosi Pictures

 There was a chief from Niue who wanted his daughter, ‘Ilaheva to marry a Tongan.
 He commanded his servants to take his daughter to Tonga, so they departed to Tonga in a canoe.
 When they passed Vava’u she didn’t want to stay there because Vava’u had a mountain.
+When they reached Ha’apai she did not like it either because there is a volcano in Ha’apai and she was scared of it.

 - Massacre at HuleThe massacre at Hule Many Tongan young men wear t-shirts with pictures of Polynesian warriors on the back with big muscles who stand in front of the Haamonga-A-Maui holding a snake with the words ‘Ivi Kehe’ written on the back.
 By wearing these shirts they are honoring their Polynesian warrior tradition.
 I think that if one of those warriors came to the homes of the young men that these young men would be really surprised.